Tutorial: Azure Active Directory integration with Canvas

 In this tutorial, you learn how to integrate Canvas with Azure Active Directory (Azure AD).
 Integrating Canvas with Azure AD provides you with the following benefits:

 - You can control in Azure AD who has access to Canvas.

-- You can enable your users to automatically get signed-on to Canvas (Single Sign-On) with their Azure AD accounts
+- You can enable your users to be automatically signed-in to Canvas (Single Sign-On) with their Azure AD accounts.

 To configure Azure AD integration with Canvas, you need the following items: